vim-test/vim-test/README.md

 #### Python

-Since there are multiple Python test runners for the same type of tests, test.vim has no way of detecting which one did you intend to use.
-By default the first available will be chosen, but you can force a specific one:
+If your project has a [pytest configuration file](https://docs.pytest.org/en/7.1.x/reference/customize.html), then pytest will automatically be detected.
+For other Python test runners, test.vim has no way of detecting which one did you intend to use.
+By default, the first available will be chosen, but you can force a specific one:

 ``` vim
 let test#python#runner = 'pytest'